JennaDee/yt/readme.md

-wazzuppp, let's see if I can stay consistent all throughout this.
+wazzuppp, let's see if I can finish this course within the first week of october.

+Current Progress:

+Day 1
+- introduction to c programming
+- variables
+- format specifiers
+- arithmetic operators
+- user input
+- shopping cart program 🛒